dead8309/Kizzy/README.md

 > **Warning**
 > If you're thinking about downloading a Kizzy clone or app from any third-party service (other than the ones listed in our repository), think again!
 We can't be held responsible for any issues that may arise with your account as a result.
 Stay safe and stick to our trusted download links for the genuine app.

+> **Warning**
+> This app uses the Discord Gateway connection.
+Use this at your own risk.
+However people have been using custom rich presence for past 4-5 years and there's is still no case of account getting terminated.

 <a href="https://github.com/dead8309/Kizzy/releases/latest">
 <img src="https://img.shields.io/badge/GitHub-181717?logo=github&logoColor=white"